- Weiterführende Studien

 |Course content and focus areas||

-The MA program is strongly research-oriented.
+The MA program is research-oriented.
 It equips students with state-of-the-art research methods and conceptual tools that enable them to conduct original fieldwork projects.

 |Degree||Master of Arts in Science and Technology Studies: Economies, Governance, Life|